np222gb/Azure_Application/README.md

 # Azure_Application

-Trying to hosting application on Azure Cloud
+Trying to host application on Azure Cloud.
+Terraform is also being used